Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Banh Mi 14

 MAP.
-We stumbled onto Banh Mi 14 because it just happened to be right next door to Banh My P – and we are glad we did!
+We stumbled onto Banh Mi 14 and we are glad we did!
 Offering a more inventive menu (including roasted duck and mushroom meatballs), we ate a juicy and satisfying grilled chicken sandwich.

 Pro Tip: Looking for vegetarian food in Hanoi?
 Order the Banh Mi Chay, which is a baguette sandwich filled with tofu and vegetables.